-To further support you in being successful, GMC has an Academic Support Services Division that provides free tutoring, supports the faculty advisors, does placement testing to ensure that you are placed in the appropriate level course, provides some counseling services, and it supports an early alert program to identify and support, as early as possible, students who need additional academic support.
+To further support you in being successful, GMC has an Academic Support Services Division that provides free tutoring, supports the advising process, conducts placement testing to ensure that you are placed in the appropriate level course, provides student disability services, and supports the academic alert program to identify and support, as early as possible, students who need additional academic support.

 By choosing Georgia Military College, you have taken the first step in becoming an educated and ethical member of society.
 Upon graduating you can leave here with the knowledge and comfort that you have been well prepared to continue with your college education toward a four-year degree (or higher) or to enter the workforce.
 Throughout your journey toward graduation, please remember that you are not alone in this endeavor.
 Your professors, advisors, tutors, staff members, and the administration want you to be successful in reaching your goals.
-While you are here and even after you graduate, you will be a part of the Georgia Military College family---- a caring family, rich in tradition and history.
+While you are here and even after you graduate, you will be a part of the Georgia Military College family - - a caring family, rich in tradition and history.

-Sincerely,

-Mike Holmes, Ph.D.
-Vice President, Academic Affairs and Dean of Faculty
+Sincerely, P.M.
+Holmes, Ph.D.
+Senior Vice President, Chief Academic Officer, and Dean of Faculty